vatesfr/xen-orchestra/docs/docs/xo5/sdn_controller.md

   :::

 :::tip
-This is the backend used by the [XO 6 traffic rules UI](../xo6/management.md#traffic-rules) (since XO 6.5): network-wide and per-VIF rules, with a consolidated view in the pool **Security** tab.
+This is the backend used by the [XO 6 traffic rules UI](../xo6/management.md#traffic-rules) (since XO 6.5): network-wide and per-VIF rules, with a consolidated view in the pool **Traffic rules** tab.
 The rules can also be managed through the [REST API](../automation/restapi.md), including in-place updates (since XO 6.7).
 :::

 - Works on any network: